digitalronin/k8s-blog/content/posts/rails-on-k8s-dockerise.md

     Successfully built 935b08611cd5
     Successfully tagged counter-app:1.0

 Now we have our docker image.
-In the [next section][part4] we'll see how to run it locally using docker-compose.
+In the next section we'll see how to run it locally using docker-compose.

-[part4]: /posts/rails-on-k8s-docker-compose